-Students are expected to integrate the liberal arts and sciences in holistic care for people of all ages, families, and communities.
+- Students are expected to integrate the liberal arts and sciences and Catholic and Benedictine values in holistic care for people of all ages, families, and communities.

-The baccalaureate program at the College of Saint Benedict/Saint John's University is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington DC 20036, (202)887-6791.
+- The baccalaureate program at the College of Saint Benedict/Saint John's University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
 The program is approved by the Minnesota Board of Nursing (2009).

-Pass rates on the national licensing exam (NCLEX) customarily exceed national pass rates for baccalaureate graduates.
-94% of CSB/SJU nursing graduates successfully passed this exam in 2015.
+- Pass rates on the national licensing exam (NCLEX) typically exceed national pass rates for baccalaureate graduates.
+90% of CSB/SJU nursing graduates successfully passed this exam in 2018.

-In December 2015, the nursing department completed a 2.5 million dollar renovation of the simulation lab and classrooms.
+- In December 2015, the nursing department completed a $2.5 million renovation of the simulation lab and classrooms and unveiled the Guy and Barbara Schoenecker Nursing Education Suite.
 This renovation allows nursing faculty to utilize state-of-the-art technology to enhance student learning and prepares students to practice in an ever-changing healthcare environment.

-A senior-level intensive capstone provides an excellent forum for entry to practice; every nursing course integrates liberal learning concepts and Catholic principles/Benedictine values.
+- A senior-level intensive capstone provides an excellent forum for entry to practice.

 - All students will complete a cultural immersion experience either locally or internationally in places such as Belize, South Africa and the Dominican Republic.